Related services and key industries

 Thomas Vita is a New York-qualified corporate finance lawyer based in London.
 He leads the US corporate finance team in London, which specialises in US legal advice in international securities offerings, M&A transactions and other corporate finance matters.

-Tom has extensive experience in international securities transactions, including initial public and follow-on SEC registered and Rule 144A offerings, investment grade and high-yield debt issues, privatisations, tender offers, exchange offers and rights offerings.
+Tom has extensive experience in international securities transactions, including initial public and follow-on SEC registered and Rule 144A offerings, direct listings, investment grade and high-yield debt issues, de-SPAC business combinations, privatisations, tender offers, exchange offers and rights offerings.
 Tom has represented leading global investment banks and issuers on transactions in the United States, the United Kingdom, continental Europe, Latin America, the Middle East and Africa.
 His experience includes transactions in the banking, entertainment, gaming, Internet/technology, insurance, telecoms, retail, steel, transportation and logistics, chemicals, pharmaceuticals, petroleum, real estate and mining and minerals industries.

 Tom joined the London practice as a partner in 1998.
 Prior to this, Tom worked at a leading New York law firm.
 Tom clerked for the Hon.
 Albert J Engel Jr, United States Court of Appeals for the Sixth Circuit.

 · Dar Global PLC ‒ on its direct listing on the Main Market of the London Stock Exchange.
 Dar Global is the Dubai-based subsidiary of Dar Al Arkan Real Estate Development Company, which holds Dar Al Arkan's property development interests and marketing offices in the UK, Spain, UAE, Oman, Qatar, Bosnia and China.